ProjectPhysX/FluidX3D/README.md

   - D3Q7 subgrid for thermal DDFs
   - in-place streaming with [Esoteric-Pull](https://doi.org/10.3390/computation10060092) for thermal DDFs
   - optional [FP16S or FP16C compression](https://www.researchgate.net/publication/362275548_Accuracy_and_performance_of_the_lattice_Boltzmann_method_with_64-bit_32-bit_and_customized_16-bit_number_formats) for thermal DDFs with [DDF-shifting](https://www.researchgate.net/publication/362275548_Accuracy_and_performance_of_the_lattice_Boltzmann_method_with_64-bit_32-bit_and_customized_16-bit_number_formats)
-- Smagorinsky subgrid turbulence model to keep simulations with very large Reynolds number stable
+- Smagorinsky-Lilly subgrid turbulence model to keep simulations with very large Reynolds number stable